Azure/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 * Setup your Jumpbox VM in Azure
     1. Browse to http://portal.azure.com
     2. Click on "Create a resource" and search for "CentOS-based 7.5"
-    3. Deploy the CentOS-based 7.5 VM (B1ms should be enough, Publisher of CentOS - Rogue Wave Software) - please remember your credentials and also allow inbound on the SSH port for the VM in the NSG configuration.
+    3. Deploy the CentOS-based 7.5 VM

+         Size: D2s_v3

+         Publisher: Rogue Wave Software

+         NSG Rule: Allow inbound on SSH port

-    4. After the CentOS jumbbox is provisioned in Azure, connect to it using SSH (PuTTY or MobaXTerm)
+    4. After the CentOS jumbbox is provisioned in Azure, you can connect to it using SSH (PuTTY or MobaXTerm)
     5. Connect to your newly created jumpbox
     6. Goto [**Jumpbox Setup**](/labs/helper-files/jumpbox-setup.md) to install the required software